-Who do constitutional requirements such as minimum age for holding public office really protect?
-Mr. Vytautas Gapsys, MP, Lithuania At the same time, all sectors of society must be allowed to effectively mobilize to have their interests heard and, ultimately, to sensitize society at large to their needs.
+19. At the same time, all sectors of society must be allowed to effectively mobilize to have their interests heard and, ultimately, to sensitize society at large to their needs.
 All too often, discriminatory rules and practices are entrenched in cultural norms, values and traditions with deep roots in the social fabric of a country.
 Where this is the case, laws are often ineffective.
 Violence against women, for example, is tolerated by many societies even when it has been formally outlawed.
 The best solution to this "cultural exception" to human rights is to allow women's voices to be heard.
-Empirical evidence shows that a country's advancement toward gender equality is most often a function of the size, strength and autonomy of the women's movement.
-Around the world, collective action by all lower-income groups is shrinking due to constraining laws as well as limited resources, including time available for people to organize effectively.
-Through mobilization, vulnerable sectors of society can bring their concerns onto the agenda and secure support among the general population.
-Laws alone are not enough - for laws to be effectively implemented, there needs to be buy-in from society at large.
+Empirical evidence shows that a country's advancement towards gender equality is most often a function of the size, strength and autonomy of the women's movement.
+Around the world, collective action by all lower-income groups is shrinking, owing to constraining laws and limited resources, including time available for people to organize effectively.
+Through mobilization, vulnerable sectors of society can bring their concerns on to the agenda and secure support among the general population.
+Laws alone are not enough - for laws to be effectively implemented, there needs to be a buy-in from society at large.

-When you hear such arguments like "we don't want to change certain aspects of how women are treated in our country", ask them: "What do women say about that?
+When you hear such arguments as "we don't want to change certain rights like aspects of how women are treated in our country", ask them: "What do women say about that?
 Do women have genuine conditions to organize and to express their views without fear of backlash?"

-Prof. Anne Marie Goetz, Center for Global Affairs, New York University
+Professor Anne Marie Goetz, Center for Global Affairs, New York University

-Inequalities between countries remain high and are often directly linked to inequalities within countries.
-Several participants attributed this to the unequal power structures within the international system played out in international organizations such as the United Nations, the international financial institutions (IFIs), and through regional ones such as the European Union.
+20. Inequalities between countries remain high and are often directly linked to inequalities within countries.
+Several participants attributed this to the unequal power structures within the international system played out in international organizations like the United Nations, the international financial institutions, and through regional ones like the European Union.
 The international trade regime is another major source of distortions and economic imbalances.
 Participants emphasized in particular the negative impact of protective measures imposed by developed countries, which undermines the competitiveness of developing countries.

-A recurring example of this power imbalance was the impact of unequal treatment of countries with regard to agricultural subsidies.
+- 21. A recurring example of this power imbalance was the impact of unequal treatment of countries in regard to agricultural subsidies.
 While the richer regions of the world continue to assert their right to subsidize their agriculture, poorer countries, whose economies depend largely on the agricultural sector, are prevented from providing similar support to their farmers because of existing trade agreements.
 Other institutional measures for allowing market access to small-scale farmers, such as the creation of marketing boards, have been discouraged by the international community as instances of excessive regulation that undermine the free market.
-These pressures to neglect the agricultural sector, in turn, perpetuate the rural-urban divide within countries.
+These pressures to neglect the agricultural sector, in turn, perpetuate the rural-urban divide within countries. - 22.
 Other factors that explain the widening gap between countries include the competitive advantage of developed countries in technological capacities and skills.
-In this regard, an increasingly important factor is the monopolization of information, since large sets of data are produced and used by only a few governments as well as, increasingly, by large corporations.
-Yet there are strong ethical and economic arguments for data to be made more widely accessible through pro-active laws and regulations.
-As the Secretary-General's Expert Group on the Data Revolution estimated, the economic benefit of more open data is in the range of trillions of dollars.
-Closing the information gap will require more than more open data: People need to be trained and capacities within countries need to be increased in order to ensure that data can be used effectively.
+In this regard, an increasingly important factor is the monopolization of information, since large sets of data are produced and used by only a few Governments as well as, increasingly, by large corporations.
+Yet there are strong ethical and economic arguments for data to be made more widely accessible through proactive laws and regulations.
+As the Independent Expert Advisory Group on the Data Revolution for Sustainable Development estimated, the economic benefit of more open data is in the range of trillions of dollars.
+Closing the information gap will require more than more open data: people need to be trained and capacities within countries need to be increased in order to ensure that data can be used effectively.

-Recommendations:
+Recommendations